ljunggren/boozang-docs/README.md

 Boozang is a code-less front end testing tool built for the modern web using only Javascript.
 It allows developers and Quality Assurance engineers to develop front-end tests quickly without the need for programming.

 Boozang is not based on Selenium, and does not have the limitations of Selenium and Selenium web driver.
-Boozang uses it´s own selection language based on natural-language, allowing for native support of TTD / BDD (test/behavior driven developement) and allows for tests to be automatically generated from models.
+Boozang uses it´s own selection language based on natural-language, allowing for native support of TDD / BDD (test/behavior driven developement) and allows for tests to be automatically generated from models.

 ### About the Technology

 The Boozang test technology is divided into two parts.
-The propreietary part of the tool which allows you to author tests record fast and the Open Source test runner which is built on Google Puppeteer, which allows you to run tests rom command-line and integrate Boozang into your CI flow or otther tools.
+The proprietary part of the tool which allows you to author tests record fast and the Open Source test runner which is built on Google Puppeteer, which allows you to run tests from command-line and integrate Boozang into your CI flow or otther tools.

 * **Boozang tool**: Sign up at https://boozang.com for free and paid license offerings.